 Room sharing.
-Why does Red Nose advise parents to share the same room as their baby for the first 6 months?
+Why does Red Nose advise parents to sleep in the same room as their baby for at least the first 6 months?

 Loren Rushton, Red Nose’s National Health Promotion manager says that research has shown that room sharing, not bed sharing, reduces the risk of sudden and unexpected death in infancy by up to 50 per cent.

-“Room sharing reduces the risk of SIDS, therefore Red Nose recommends sleeping with your baby in a safe cot next to your bed.”
-Ms Rushton says.
+“Room sharing reduces the risk of SUDI, therefore Red Nose recommends sleeping baby in their own safe sleep space in the same room as you ” Ms Rushton says.

-“Sharing your room with your baby means you are more likely to become in tune with your baby’s sleep patterns more intimately and can easily check on them, provide comfort and intervene quickly if there is a problem during the night,” Ms Rushton says.
+“Sharing the same room with your baby means you are more likely to become in tune with your baby’s sleep patterns more intimately and can easily check on them, provide comfort and intervene quickly if there is a problem during the night,” Ms Rushton says.

 “It also supports breastfeeding, as breastfeeding mothers tend to be highly responsive as a result of maintaining a lighter phase of sleep themselves.